lammps/lammps/doc/src/Errors_messages.rst

    Self-explanatory.

 *Needed bonus data not in data file*
    Some atom styles require bonus data.
-See the read_data doc page for details.
+See the read_data page for details.

 *Needed molecular topology not in data file*